-- · classes which don't have a non-private constructor with no parameters, and

-- ### final ##### final #####
+- · classes which don't have a non-private constructor with no parameters, and - classes which are declared final or have a final method, - · arrays and primitive types.

-- ########

 It's usually very easy to fix an unproxyable dependency problem.
 If an injection point of type X results in an unproxyable dependency, simply: